Learn how to stop your iPhone, iPad, or iPod touch from automatically backing up to your computer when you connect it using a USB cable.

-The last major thing I can think of is if your computer is running out of space and you know you have a lot of photos or videos on your device and you just don’t have the room to store such a backup.
+The last major thing I can think of is if your computer is running out of space and you know you have a lot of photos or videos on your iOS device, and you just don’t have the room to store such a backup.
 Disabling this automatic backup will prevent that precious storage on your Mac from disappearing when it doesn’t have to.

 2) Launch iTunes on your computer (for some, it may launch automatically after step 1).